 St Ives Holiday Village review – a woodland lodge resort in Cornwall

-We love family and dog-friendly holidays, and have recently returned from a great one at the John Fowler St Ives Holiday Village in Cornwall.
+We love family and dog-friendly holidays, and were invited to try one at the John Fowler St Ives Holiday Village in Cornwall.
 This woodland lodge resort for families ticks all the right boxes for pet-friendly accommodation in a superb location.
-If you are looking for a Cornwall holiday park with plenty on for families then read on for our St Ives Holiday Village review.
+If you are looking for a Cornwall holiday park with plenty on for families then read on for our St Ives Holiday Village review from 2017.

 St Ives Holiday Village

 St Ives Holiday Village is one of 11 John Fowler family holiday parks in the South West of England.
 There are more than 300 lodges, chalets and bungalows dotted around the woodland resort in shady glades.

 We enjoyed the secluded feel of the place.
 It was also perfectly located for all the things we love to do in Cornwall: the beaches, the attractions and the sights.

 Here’s a bit of what we got up to during our Easter week in Cornwall: